etcd-io/etcd/Documentation/op-guide/monitoring.md

 ## Metrics endpoint

-Each etcd server exports metrics under the `/metrics` path on its client port and optionally on interfaces given by `--listen-metrics-urls`.
+Each etcd server exports metrics under the `/metrics` path on its client port and optionally on locations given by `--listen-metrics-urls`.

 The metrics can be fetched with `curl`: